apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey-2020/index.md

 | On Kubernetes (using Apache Airflow's helm chart)                    |    17 |  8.37 |
 | Other                                                                |    12 |  5.91 |

 Nearly 33% of users deploys Airflow using some kind of Kubernetes deployment.
-This about 10 percent point more than in 2019.
+This is about 10 percent more than in 2019.
 There's slightly increase in usage of Airflow via managed services (14.61% in 2019).

 **Do you use containerisation for deployment?**